Animal disenhancement

 Animal disenhancement (or diminishment) is the practice of selectively breeding or genetically engineering animals to reduce their capacities.
+It is also to fit in their environment better or to reduce animals’ natural capabilities.
+This term was coined and popularized by Paul B. Thompson.
 A prominent example is breeding genetically blind chickens, which tend to peck their peers less than sighted chickens.
+A strain of chickens without eyesight were accidentally bred and they were not as stressed in large groups as those with eyesight.
+Normal chickens were aggressive and pecked their peers but these blind chickens were less aggressive and did not harm each other as much.
 Animal ethicists have argued that farming diminished animals is morally preferable to farming present-day breeds if their lives contain less suffering.
 However, they have disagreed as to whether diminished animals' lives do contain less suffering.
 Animal disenhancement can be seen as a spectrum, at the end of which lie animal microencephalic lumps (also microcephalic, AMLs).
 AMLs are hypothetical non-sentient animals that humans might some day create.
 AMLs would have such small brains that they would lack the cognitive capacity to feel pain or have interests.